 To use MOSEK in PyPy install the MOSEK Python module from the directory

 Locating files in the MOSEK Optimization Suite

-The relevant files for the Rmosek package are organized as reported in Table 4.1.
+The relevant files of the Fusion API for Python are organized as reported in Table 4.2.

 <MSKHOME>is the folder in which the MOSEK Optimization Suite has been installed,

 <PLATFORM>is the actual platform among those supported by MOSEK, i.e.